 Glucose is the main source of fuel for our cells.
-The stored form of glucose is made up of many connected glucose molecules, which is called glycogen.
+The stored form of glucose is made up of many connected glucose molecules, which are called glycogen.
 When the body doesn’t need to use glucose for energy, it stores it in the liver and muscles.
 When you need energy, glycogen is broken down to release glucose into the bloodstream to be used as fuel for the cells.
 Below is how it works in practice.

 Oxygen Consumption Increases with Work Intensity

 By increasing workloads as with running, increases the muscle’s need for energy and thus the need for oxygen.
 The increased need for oxygen is the reason why you get winded and breathe faster when you run.
 VO2 Max (Maximum oxygen uptake) is the maximum aerobic capacity to perform sustained aerobic efforts.
 In long-distance running – with distances from about 2 km and up – you run with an intensity that is lower than the limit for the maximum oxygen uptake.
 This kind of running consists of aerobic work.
 We call that Endurance training or LSD run.

 By aerobic work means work or an activity where the energy release in the muscles takes place by the presence of oxygen.
 This kind of decomposing means the combustion of carbohydrates (glycogen) and fat.
 If you, on the other hand, run so fast that you cannot release enough energy only by using oxygen as in a short intensive sprint, you have to receive a large proportion of the energy from decomposing processes without the presence of oxygen.
 This type of decomposing also takes place with Glycogen (carbohydrate) as an energy source but without oxygen, we call it anaerobic work.

 Glycogen & Energy Conversion